humdrum-tools/humdrum-documentation/guide/ch31/index.md

 find /scores -name *.tmp -exec rm "{}" ";"
 ```

-This command illustrates a number of features of the **find** command.
+This command illustrates a number of features of the <span class="unix">find</span> command.
 The search begins from the *path* `/scores`.
 The *option* `-name *.tmp`
 identifies the search condition.
 The `-exec` flag identifies the
 *action* as that of executing a command.
 The arguments between `-exec`